Composers Datebook®

 Synopsis

-Today, a tip of the hat to the persistence of Ms. Elisa Hall, who lived in Boston from 1853 to 1924.
+Today, a tip of the hat to the persistence of Elisa Hall, who lived in Boston from 1853 to 1924.

-Ms. Hall apparently never performed it herself.
+Hall apparently never performed it herself.
 Maybe she was exasperated by the long delay or perhaps, by 1919, her own hearing had deteriorated to the point where she no longer could.

 Music Played in Today's Program

-Claude Debussy (1862 - 1918) Rhapsody for Saxophone and Orchestra Kenneth Radnofsky, alto saxophone; New York Philharmonic; Kurt Masur, conductor.
-Teldec 13133
+Claude Debussy (1862-1918): Rhapsody for Saxophone and Orchestra; Kenneth Radnofsky, alto saxophone; New York Philharmonic; Kurt Masur, conductor; Teldec 13133

 On This Day